FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: RELATED WORKS

 \subsection{Deep neural network methods}

-Recently, the achievements of deep neural networks in three-dimensional geometry, such as PointNet \cite{Charles_Su_Kaichun_Guibas_2017} and DGCNN \cite{Wang_Sun_Liu_Sarma_Bronstein_Solomon_2019}, have propelled advancements in deep point cloud registration.
+The achievements of deep neural networks in three-dimensional geometry, such as PointNet \cite{Charles_Su_Kaichun_Guibas_2017} and DGCNN \cite{Wang_Sun_Liu_Sarma_Bronstein_Solomon_2019}, have propelled advancements in deep point cloud registration.
 At the heart of these methods lies the concept of leveraging deep neural networks to extract features from cross-source point clouds, either basing registrations on these feature correspondences or directly regressing transformation matrices from the features themselves.
-Feature learning techniques, SpinNet \cite{Ao_Hu_Yang_Markham_Guo_2021} aims to extract robust point descriptors through tailored neural network designs.
+Feature learning techniques, SpinNet \cite{Ao_Hu_Yang_Markham_Guo_2021} as an example aims to extract robust point descriptors through tailored neural network designs.
 However, its reliance on a voxelization preprocessing step poses challenges in the context of cross-modality point clouds.
-D3Feat \cite{Bai_Luo_Zhou_Fu_Quan_Tai_2020}necessitates the construction of features based on k-nearest neighbors, but this descriptor tends to falter when faced with significant density disparities.
+Another method such as D3Feat \cite{Bai_Luo_Zhou_Fu_Quan_Tai_2020} necessitates the construction of features based on k-nearest neighbors, but this descriptor tends to falter when faced with significant density disparities.
 Beyond these point descriptor-focused methodologies, several strategies emphasize feature matching.
 Deep Global Registration (DGR) \cite{Choy_Dong_Koltun_2020} devises a UNet architecture for discerning whether a point pair corresponds.
-This process reinterprets the feature matching dilemma as a binary classification task.
+This process reinterprets the feature-matching dilemma as a binary classification task.
 Transformation learning approaches, as an alternative line of investigation, directly estimate transformations via neural networks.
-FMR \cite{Huang_Mei_Zhang_2020} introduces a feature metric registration technique, aligning two point clouds by minimizing their feature metric projection error.
-Specifically, FMR first extracts global features from both point clouds, followed by computing their feature metric projection error.
-Subsequently, the Lukas-Kanadle (LK) \cite{Lucas_Kanade_1981} algorithm is deployed to estimate transformation increments, leading to the determination of the final transformation.
+Feature-metric registration (FMR)\cite{Huang_Mei_Zhang_2020} introduces a feature metric registration technique, aligning two point clouds by minimizing their feature metric projection error.
+However, due to the significant disparities in cross-modality point clouds, registration methods based solely on neural networks are susceptible to outliers and struggle to effectively extract structural consistency features of cross-modality point clouds, leading to suboptimal registration performance.
+Our method builds upon feature extraction to perform stepwise pose optimization at both local and global levels, ensuring the stability of the algorithm and the accuracy of the registration results.